 Does not use HTTPS

-All websites should be protected with HTTPS, even ones that don't handle sensitive data.
-HTTPS prevents intruders from tampering with or passively listening in on the communications between your site and your users.
+All sites should be protected with HTTPS, even ones that don't handle sensitive data.
+This includes avoiding mixed content, where some resources are loaded over HTTP despite the initial request being served over HTTPS.
+HTTPS prevents intruders from tampering with or passively listening in on the communications between your app and your users, and is a prerequisite for HTTP/2 and many new web platform APIs.

 For more information about why all sites should be protected with HTTPS, see Why HTTPS Matters.